Why you’ll love this family favorite recipe!

 Yes, you can!
 Pop the chips in a 375°F oven for a few minutes and they’ll be nice and crispy.

-What to Serve with Tortilla Chips
+What to serve with it?

-Since tortilla chips are traditional in the Mexican cuisine, there are quite a few Mexican-inspired dips that are perfect to serve them with:
+Since tortilla chips are traditional in Mexican cuisine, there are quite a few Mexican-inspired dips that are perfect to serve them with:

 - Mexican Shrimp Ceviche